 Until I met my husband, I had neither heard of nor watched Frank Capra’s classic film, It’s A Wonderful Life.
 From the very first moments of the movie, I was hooked.
 In fact, each Christmas season, we watch it at least once, sometimes twice, despite being able to practically recite the dialogue along with Jimmy Stewart, Henry Travers (Clarence) and Donna Reed.
 One would think that after seeing a movie over twenty-five times, it would lose its effect.
 But it never does.

-From the very beginning, I felt dropped into a world of clarity.
+From the first scene. we enter a world of clarity.
 The black and white of the filming operates metaphorically: the decisions of ordinary people in an “average” American town for good or evil profoundly affect everyone- even the entire world.
 Despite its total absence of overt religiousity, It’s A Wonderful Life portrays the consequences of virtue and vice, pride and humility…of good and evil.
 Sometimes subtly, and occasionally, dramatically.
 Always, my heart swells with the messages offered by this beautifully written and acted film.

-We learn about George when the movie opens.
-In an absolutely delightful heavenly narration, we quickly see that young George Bailey is wildly ambitious.
+From Clarence’s heavenly tutorial, we see that young George Bailey is wildly ambitious.
 His goals are crystal clear and remain consistently so throughout his childhood and early adult life.
 George plans to:

 Instead, he ends up “wasting his life” working his father’s crummy Savings and Loan business in Bedford Falls.
 In fact, George’s last conversation with his father contains that exact hurtful phrase about not wanting to waste his life in a dingy crummy savings and loan office.

-The screenwriters adapted it but Capra knew the screenplay needed an antagonist: a movie about Goodness requires its opposite.
+The screenwriters adapted the story but Capra knew the screenplay needed an antagonist: a movie about Goodness requires its opposite.
 He and the other American soldiers returning home knew evil, they had met it in the battlefields.
 And so the brilliance of Mr. Potter emerged from Capra’s pen.